imesh/kubernetes-vagrant-setup/README.md

 NUM_INSTANCES=2 vagrant up
 ```

 Wait until the minion(s) get connected to the cluster.
 Once the state of the minions are changed to Ready, the Kubernetes cluster is ready for use.
-Execute following Kubernetes CLI commands and verify their results:
+Execute following Kubernetes CLI commands and verify their status:

 ```
 kubectl get minions